Page Reviewed / Updated - January 25, 2020

 Income and Assets Requirements

-Income and assets requirements for Medicaid are age dependent.
-Single residents, aged 65 and older, must not have a monthly income that exceeds 73% of the Federal Poverty Level, which is equivalent to 100% of the SSI Federal Benefit Rate.
-As of early 2019, this means that an individual cannot receive more than $771 a month in income, and a married couple with both spouses applying for services cannot have income in excess of $1,157 / month.
-This number is revised annually as the Federal Poverty Level is revised.
+Income and asset requirements for Medicaid are age dependent.
+Single residents, aged 65 and older, must not have a monthly income that exceeds 100% of the SSI Federal Benefit Rate.
+As of early 2020, this means that an individual cannot receive more than $783 a month in income, and a married couple (regardless of if one or both spouses are applicants) cannot have income in excess of $1,175 / month.
+The income limits are revised annually as the Federal Benefit Rate is revised.
 Note that there are other previously mentioned Medicaid programs that provide personal care to persons with higher income levels.

-There is also a countable asset limit, which is set at $2,000 in 2019 for a single applicant, and $3,000 for married applicants.
-However, one’s home may be exempt (not counted towards the limit), given that it is not valued over $585,000 and the applicant or his/her spouse lives in the home.
+There is also a countable asset limit, which is set at $2,000 in 2020 for a single applicant, and $3,000 for married applicants.
+However, one’s home may be exempt (not counted towards the limit), given that its equity value is not over $595,000 and the applicant or his/her spouse lives in the home.
 A vehicle, life insurance policies that don’t have cash surrender value, household items, and burial trusts may also be exempt.

 Note that persons who qualify for Medicaid by way of the Medically Needy Spend Down pathway are not eligible for personal care under this option.
 The Medically Needy pathway is a path of eligibility for individuals with high medical bills.
-Basically, one “spends down” their excess income on medical bills in order to reach Medicaid’s income limit.
+Basically, one “spends down” their excess income on medical bills in order to reach Medicaid’s income limit, and hence, qualify for Medicaid.

-Being over the income and/or asset limit(s) is not automatic disqualification from Indiana Medicaid.
+Being over the income and/or asset limit(s) is not automatic cause for disqualification from Arkansas Medicaid.
 If one is over the limit(s), it is highly recommended that he/she seek the counsel of a Medicaid planner.
 These professionals are knowledgeable in restructuring finances to meet Medicaid’s requirements without jeopardizing one’s eligibility.
+Please note that there is a 60-month look back from the date of one’s Medicaid application to ensure assets were not gifted or sold for less than they are worth.
+If one is found to have violated the look back period, one may be penalized with a period of Medicaid ineligibility.

 Personal Care encompasses many categories of hands-on services that are provided in a person’s own home by a licensed caregiver.
 This includes assistance with bathing, eating and preparing food, exercise and mobility, assistance with medications, basic hygiene, laundry, shopping for essentials, and more.
 The categories of service a client may receive are based on his/her needs as determined by a physician.
 This program has zero co-pays for beneficiaries.